fr3ak2402/BambuStudio/README.md

 You can add an issue to the [github tracker](https://github.com/fr3ak2402/GalaxySlicerNeo/issues) if **it isn't already present.**

 # License
 Bambu Studio is licensed under the GNU Affero General Public License, version 3.
-Bambu Studio is based on PrusaSlicer by PrusaResearch.
+GalaxySlicerNeo is based on PrusaSlicer by PrusaResearch.

 PrusaSlicer is licensed under the GNU Affero General Public License, version 3.
 PrusaSlicer is owned by Prusa Research.
 PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.